Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 | **Text**       | (Required) This is assumed to be raw text to be checked.
 Other non-ascii characters can be included. | String |
 | **Categories** | (Optional) This is assumed to be multiple categories' name.
 See the **Concepts** part for a list of available categories names.
 If no category are specified, defaults are used, we will use multiple categories to get scores in a single request. | String |

-> ### 📘NOTE: Text size and latency
+> ### 📘NOTE: Text size, and granularity
 >
 > The default maximum length for text submissions is **7K characters**.
 If you need to analyze longer blocks of text, you can split the input text (e.g., using punctuation or spacing) across multiple related submissions.
+>
+> Text granularity depends on the business context: what you plan to do with the scores afterward.
+Annotating multi-paragraphs sometimes becomes skewed by content ratios.
+Suppose one paragraph has one sentence with a low severity of harm and another with a higher severity of harm.
+In that case, that low-severity sentence may be ignored in a longer document context.

 ### Step 4.
 Evaluate the response